-- Section 6: Updates the statewide GHG emission reduction goals and increases the 2050 GHG emission reduction goal from 90% of 2005 GHG pollution levels to 100%. - Section 7: Gives the Oil and Gas Conservation Commission (COGCC) authority over class VI injection wells for GHG sequestration, subject to sufficiency of state resources.
+- Section 5: Updates the statewide GHG emission reduction goals and increases the 2050 GHG emission reduction goal from 90% of 2005 GHG pollution levels to 100%. - Section 6: Gives the Oil and Gas Conservation Commission (COGCC) authority over class VI injection wells for GHG sequestration, subject to sufficiency of state resources.
 The COGCC may issue and enforce permits accordingly.
-There are currently no requirements for the issuing of permits to go through local government site approval. - Sections 10 through 12: Requires the Colorado electric transmission authority to prioritize, "if practicable," project contracts that renovate or recondition existing utility transmission lines.

-Current law prioritizes contracts that will transmit or store electricity to be sold and consumed in Colorado and prioritizes electric utilities or entities that demonstrate an interest in continuing an existing powerline trail.

-• Section 13: Requires a local government to expedite its review of a land use application that proposes a project to renovate, rebuild, or recondition existing transmission lines.
+As amended, the COGCC must ensure sequestration of greenhouse gases "in a verifiable manner." - Sections 13 and 14: Requires the Colorado electric transmission authority to prioritize, "if practicable," project contracts that renovate or recondition existing utility transmission lines.
+Current law prioritizes contracts that will transmit or store electricity to be sold and consumed in Colorado and prioritizes electric utilities or entities that demonstrate an interest in continuing an existing powerline trail. - Section 16: Requires a local government to expedite its review of a land use application that proposes a project to renovate, rebuild, or recondition existing transmission lines.
 "Expedite" is not defined to provide flexibility for local governments.